uxlfoundation/oneapi-construction-kit/doc/overview/preface.rst

 This document provides an introduction to Codeplay's oneAPI Construction Kit.
-It should help the reader understand how to use the oneAPI Construction Kit to create a high-performance implementation of open-standards for a processor or system, i.e. SYCL, OpenCL, or Vulkan.
+It should help the reader understand how to use the oneAPI Construction Kit to create a high-performance implementation of open-standards for a processor or system, i.e. SYCL or OpenCL.
 This implementation will enable programmers to use a well-understood programming model, and allow all parties to benefit from the open-standards software ecosystem.

 This document will primarily be of interest to anyone considering such an implementation.
 That could include a systems architect, a processor designer, a